evidhai/notes-techpechu-com/pages/Code Commit.md

 - [[Cloudwatch events]]
   collapsed:: true
 	- We can setup cloudwatch events configured based on Code Commit and can trigger multiple components like [[Lambda]] [[SNS]] [Refer here](https://docs.aws.amazon.com/codepipeline/latest/userguide/pipelines-trigger-source-repo-changes-console.html) #hands-on
-- Code Commit as [[Lambda]] trigger
+- Code Commit as [[Lambda]] trigger collapsed:: true
-	- We can use Code Commit as Lambda trigger , so when ever a change occured on Code Commit Lm
+	- We can use Code Commit as Lambda trigger , so when ever a change occured on Code Commit Lambda can be executed [Refer here](https://docs.aws.amazon.com/codecommit/latest/userguide/how-to-notify-lambda.html) #hands-on